aodl/ALPHA-Vote/README.md

 <details>
 <summary>Stage 2 (list of steps)</summary>

-- Once you've got this far, go back to [dfx.json](https://github.com/aodl/ALPHA-Vote/blob/master/dfx.json) and remove the _initial prefixs from the package and directories in the candid path.
+- Once you've got this far, go back to [dfx.json](https://github.com/aodl/ALPHA-Vote/blob/master/dfx.json) and remove the _initial prefixs from the package and directories in the candid path, along with the workspace Cargo.toml.
 This means the `alpha_backend` implementation will now be used, rather than the `alpha_backend_initial` implementation.
+- **Instead of** running ~~cargo update~~, restore the pre-existing committed Cargo.lock file with `git restore Cargo.lock`,
+- Perform a reproducible build by running `make release` (others should be able to get the same hash by running `make release`, based on the committed Cargo.lock file).
 - Then redeploy as a reinstall, specifying the neurons that were just created, and a 3 hour vote deadline threshold (10800 seconds). e.g.

 ```